marcuspollio/FreeCAD-website/README.md

 ### Building

-To build the website locally :
+To build the website locally:

 1. Install [Hugo](https://gohugo.io/installation/).
 2. Install [Git](https://git-scm.com/).
 3. Optionally if developing Hugo modules, install [Go](https://go.dev/doc/install).
 4. `Git` clone this repository or download the Code Zip and unzip it.
 5. Open the terminal at your cloned or downloaded repository location.
-6. Build the site locally and launch the [live server](https://gohugo.io/commands/hugo_server/) : within the root directory of the site, run
+6. Build the site locally and launch the [live server](https://gohugo.io/commands/hugo_server/): within the root directory of the site, run:

 ```shell
 hugo server
 ```

-To build with [Draft pages](https://gohugo.io/methods/page/draft/), run
+To build with [Draft pages](https://gohugo.io/methods/page/draft/), run:

 ```shell
 hugo server -D